 Today’s guest post comes from Will Hatton from The Broke Backpacker.
-He’s an adventurer and location independent entrepreneur who has spent a great deal of time in the Philippines.
-Sadly, I’ve only been to the Philippines once and it was just for a very short period of time.
-But it’s such a wonderful place that I want to feature more on this site so I invited Will to share his experiences on how to travel the country on a budget.
+He’s an adventurer and location-independent entrepreneur who has spent a great deal of time in the Philippines, and in this post, he shares his best tips and advice to help you travel the Philippines on a budget.

 The Philippines is one of the most incredible budget travel destinations in the world due to its perfect white-sand beaches, enchanting seas, mesmerizing sunsets, friendly locals, and relaxed, tropical vibes.

-I’ve been lucky enough to travel through the Philippines multiple times and have spent nearly six months exploring this amazing corner of the world.
+I’ve been lucky enough to travel through the Philippines multiple times (I even have a hostel here).
 The country has everything, from towering volcanoes and pristine coral reefs to lush jungles, underground rivers, mammoth caves, and some of the most enchanting waterfalls in the world.
-You can snorkel around WWII wrecks, camp out in the jungle, and head deep within the earth through limestone cave systems.
+You can snorkel around World War II wrecks, camp out in the jungle, and head deep within the earth through limestone cave systems.

 And, on top of it all, The Philippines is ridiculously cheap!

 Rum is cheaper than most soft drinks, and delicious Filipino foods like lumpias (fried spring rolls) or pancit (fried noodles), or halo-halo dessert (ice shavings, condensed milk, small chunks of sweet boiled kidney beans, coconut gel, and tapioca) are often less than a dollar.
 You can sleep in a hammock for less than five dollars a night in many hostels (or for free if you simply set up on the beach).